 The American Homestay Network (AHN-USA) provides international students with the option to live with American families for as little as 1 month to as long as a school year.
 Students choose how close to campus they would like to live (premium = less than 30 minutes by public transit and standard = 30-60 minutes by bus) and if they would like meals provided by their hosts or if they would like to prepare their own meals and AHN-USA matches those students with prescreened families.
 The American Homestay Network was launched by the Australian Homestay Network, which will place over 10,000 students in 2013.
 Find out more at www.homestaynetwork.com or call 1-888-268-1903

 Students who choose to reside in one of CSU's modern residence halls engage in studies, meet new friends and immerse themselves in fun while living in a safe campus environment.
+Students who are interested on living in the residence halls must have an application on file as early as possible.

 Click here to learn more about living on campus.